AndroidPatch/APatchDocs/docs/faq.md

 ## Can not install modules (os error 2/5/22)?

-Remove the root permission of "Shell" app in Superuser page.
+Remove the root permission of "Shell" app in SuperUser page.

 ## App granted/lost root permission automatically when rebooting device?